The Swapper: Plot

 Moments later the player Scavenger confronts the other Scavenger whose body is revealed to have the consciousnesses of Dennet and Chalmers in addition to her own, which explains why she appeared to argue with herself.
 Dennet wished to land the station (in order to return the Watchers to the planet) while Chalmers wished to use the Swapper on the Head Watcher.
 The consciousness of the other Scavenger, fed up with their arguing, uses the Swapper on the Head Watcher and her body appears to die.
 The player Scavenger completes the station landing and exits onto the planet surface.
 Watchers on the surface begin to express the thoughts of the three human females who inhabited the other Scavenger, suggesting that their consciousnesses merged with the watcher collective when they used the swapper on the Head Watcher.
 From across a chasm the player Scavenger is met by a rescue team member, Marcus, who scans the Scavenger as a precaution and radios for quarantine procedures.
 Unfortunately, the ship's Captain responds that they do not have the quarantine facilities onboard meaning that the player must be left behind.
 Marcus apologizes and turns to leave.
 Here the player is presented with two options:

-If the player chooses to swap, they switch bodies with Marcus who falls to his death in the Scavenger's body.
-The player, in Marcus's body, makes her way to the rescue ship and is treated with suspicion by another crew member, but the Captain ignores the concern and pulls the ship into orbit.
+If the player chooses to swap, they switch bodies and commit a murder of Marcus, who falls to his death in the Scavenger's body.
+The player, in Marcus's body, makes a way to the rescue ship and is treated with suspicion by another female crew member, but the Captain ignores the concern and pulls the ship into orbit.

-If the player chooses to stay on the planet, they fall down the chasm and are spoken to by the Watchers who say that although they are unfamiliar with the concept of death they imply that the player will be allowed to maintain her identity in their collective.
+If the player chooses to stay on the planet, they fall down the chasm and are spoken to by the Watchers, who express that although the death is unknown, they imply that the player will be allowed to maintain the identity in their collective, at least for a while.